 3. Don’t Let Strangers “Use” Your POS Machine

 Letting strangers use your POS is a mistake that could destroy your POS business survival chances.
-What seems harmless may later connect your terminal to fraudulent transactions.
+Or letting them use your account to collect large sum of money because you will make 2500 to 3000 naira commission.
+What seems harmless may later connect your terminal to fraudulent transactions or a case of kidnapping syndicate.

 What to do: